derijkp/scywalker/README.md

     **tissue**: can be used in combination with the -tissue option; only markers of the given tissue will be used **markertype**: is the marker expressed "up" or not expressed "down" in celltype (only used by sctype currently) **weight**: weight of the marker (only used by sctype currently)

+`-samplesheet`
+    A tsv file providing the samples to be analysed with where there raw data is found.
+If given, the project directory will be automatically created (or added to) based on this data (see "Sample data using a samplesheet")

 `-tissue`
     The tissue type of the sample.
 If cellmarkerfile is given, only markers of the given tissue are used.